aibasel/downward/docs/quick-start.md

     ./fast-downward.sif <your-planner-options>

-Assume you want to solve a planning task from the [Fast Downward benchmarks](https://github.com/aibasel/downward-benchmarks) using A* search with the LM-cut heuristic.
+Assume you want to solve a planning task (e.g. from the [Fast Downward benchmarks](https://github.com/aibasel/downward-benchmarks)) using A* search with the LM-cut heuristic.
 To do so you can run the following:

     ./fast-downward.sif <domain.pddl> <task.pddl> --search "astar(lmcut())"